jamiekariuki/DevOpsify-three-tier-application-to-azure-AKS/README.md

 The frontend is made with the ReactJS version 18.0.4 and Node v20.2.0.

-To run the frontend, run the following command: yes
+To run the frontend, run the following command: yes nop

 ```
 cd frontend